Saturday, December 7, 2013

 - nationals of the Kingdom of the Netherlands can request an extension of their stay for up to 180 consecutive days;

-- nationals from the countries mentioned in list A, list B, and visa required persons who are exempt from the visa requirement, can request an extension of their stay for up to 180 consecutive days, if:
+- nationals from the countries mentioned in list A, and visa required persons who are exempt from the visa requirement, can request an extension of their stay for up to 180 consecutive days, if:

 - they have property in Aruba, i.e. a house, condominium, apartment, time-share, apartment or a pleasure yacht moored in Aruba with a length of at least 14 meters measured from the water line.
 They must show proof of ownership of the property.
 For a stay of up to 180 days.

 - If they don't have property in Aruba, they must have a declaration of guarantee from a resident of Aruba who will act as guarantor for and be liable for any costs incurred during their stay.
-The guarantor in Aruba can download the declaration of guarantee from our website, following the procedures to have it legalized and sent it to the visitor abroad; the tourist can request for a stay of up to 90 days.
+The guarantor in Aruba can download the declaration of guarantee from the dimas website, following the procedures to have it legalized and sent it to the visitor abroad; the tourist can request for a stay of up to 90 days.